sumeetghimire/encrypt-decrypt-with-key/README.md

 Laravel

 Require this package in your composer.json and update composer.
-This will download the package and the dompdf + fontlib libraries also.

 composer require sumeetghimire/encrypt-decrypt-with-key:dev-main